cityofaustin/vision-zero/api/tests/README.md

 # Tests

-The API currently has near 100% test coverage.
-Follow this readme to run the tests.
+Follow this readme to run the API tests.
+Be sure to write additional tests as you update the API.

 ## Run tests